-Lovely rust colored teapot - perfectly proportioned - a must for tea lovers and tea ceremony advocates.
+Lovely rust or black coloured teapot - perfectly proportioned - a must for tea lovers and tea ceremony advocates.

 Tetsuya-san only works in four colours - rust, black, white and ochre.

 For the true collector, these exquisite pieces often sell out within 24 hours around the world.